Newtonville station

 Newtonville station is a commuter rail station on the MBTA Commuter Rail Framingham/Worcester Line, located between the Massachusetts Turnpike and Washington Street at Newtonville Square in the village of Newtonville in Newton, Massachusetts.
 Stairway entrances are located on the bridges over the Turnpike at Walnut Street and Harvard Street.
-Newtonville station is not accessible; renovations for accessibility are planned.
+Newtonville station is not accessible; a reconstruction for accessibility is planned between 2026 and 2029.